OSAA Information and Resources for Officials

 Only one badge with the highest level of certification will be shown on ArbiterSports.*

-Sub-Varsity - The official has met the requirements of a registered official, taken the relevant NFHS sport examination, and completed any other required components (including (f) above).
+Sub-Varsity - The official has met the requirements of a registered official, taken the relevant OSAA sport examination, completed OCEP Interrupting and Preventing Discriminatory Acts training, completed the annual OSAA online concussion training, and completed any other required components.
 Sub-varsity certified officials are not allowed to officiate OSAA sanctioned contests above the sub-varsity level.

-Varsity - The official has met the requirements of a sub-varsity official, scored at least 75% on the NFHS sport examination, and completed any other required components.
+Varsity - The official has met the requirements of a sub-varsity official, scored at least 75% on the OSAA sport examination, completed OCEP Interrupting and Preventing Discriminatory Acts training, completed the annual OSAA online concussion training, and completed any other required components.
 Varsity certified officials are allowed to officiate varsity and sub-varsity OSAA sanctioned contests.

-Playoff - The official has met the requirements of a varsity official, scored at least 90% on the NFHS sport examination, has OCEP Principles certification (see requirements), obtained and has current OCEP Playoff certification (see requirements), and completed any other required components.
+Playoff - The official has met the requirements of a varsity official, scored at least 90% on the OSAA sport examination, completed OCEP Interrupting and Preventing Discriminatory Acts training, has OCEP Principles certification (see requirements), obtained and has current OCEP Playoff certification (see requirements), and completed any other required components.
 Playoff certified officials are allowed to officiate any level of OSAA sanctioned contest and OSAA State Championship events.

 *Note: ArbiterSports assigns eligibility badges twice a day around 11 o'clock.
 It may take a while for the system to recognize eligibility completion requirements; for example, if an official only recently completes the rules exam, their badge may not appear until up to 12 hours later.
 The highest level of certification badge will be displayed.
 If an official obtains the playoff level of certification and receives a black badge icon, they are eligible to officiate sub-varsity, varsity, and playoff contests.
 However, an official that only has an orange sub-varsity badge cannot be assigned to a varsity level contest.